-I love a good homemade Potato Soup, this Loaded Baked Potato Soup inspired by our local Kissimmee, Florida Chili’s restaurant goes above and beyond my expectations for a Potato Soup combining potatoes, extra sharp cheddar cheese, sour cream, bacon, and scallions all in a delicious super thick soup.
+I love a tasty homemade Potato Soup, and this Loaded Baked Potato Soup inspired by our local Kissimmee, Florida, Chili’s restaurant goes above and beyond my expectations for a Potato Soup combining potatoes, extra sharp cheddar cheese, sour cream, bacon, and scallions all in a delicious super thick soup.

-Loaded Baked Potato Soup is definitely a warm and inviting comfort food that I instantly fell in love with last weekend when my husband and I went to Chili’s in Kissimmee, Florida for lunch.
+Loaded Baked Potato Soup is warm and inviting comfort food that I instantly fell in love with last weekend when my husband and I went to the Chili’s Restaurant in Kissimmee, Florida, for lunch.
 I am so glad I ordered it.
-I loved it so much I had to make this delicious, warm, and ever so inviting comfort food today as soon as I got off work… after all I’ve been craving it since eating it last weekend.
+I loved it so much I had to make this delicious, warm, and ever so inviting comfort food today as soon as I got off work, after all, I’ve been craving it since eating it last weekend.

-Loaded Baked Potato Soup – Inspired by Chili’s Recipe
+Ingredients needed to Make Loaded Baked Potato Soup – Inspired by Chili’s

-- 1 pound of hickory smoked bacon, divided by 2
+- One pound of hickory smoked bacon, divided by 2

 - 32-ounces low sodium vegetable broth